X5464/cybersec-task-5-internship/README.md

 	•	This .pcap file contains all captured packets and can be opened later for further analysis or evidence.

-(File naming tip: use generic names like above.
-Do not include any actual IP addresses or personal hostnames in the file names.)

 Key Learning Outcomes
 	•	Learned how to install and configure Wireshark on macOS (including granting capture permissions).